input-output-hk/marconi/doc/read-the-docs-site/architecture/marconi-core-building-blocks.rst

      , workerState :: MVar (indexer event)
      -- ^ the indexer controlled by this worker
-     , transformInput :: Preprocessor (ExceptT IndexerError m) point input event -- ^ adapt the input event givent by the coordinator to the worker type , hoistError :: forall a. n a -> ExceptT IndexerError IO a -- ^ adapt the monadic stack of the indexer to the one of the worker }
+     , transformInput :: Preprocessor (ExceptT IndexerError m) point input event -- ^ adapt the input event given by the coordinator to the worker type , hoistError :: forall a. n a -> ExceptT IndexerError IO a -- ^ adapt the monadic stack of the indexer to the one of the worker }